Home Inspection FAQs: Answers to 19 Common Questions

 2. Why is the home inspection necessary?

-Home inspections are not required by law, but they are definitely worth the money.
+Home inspections are not required by law, but they're usually worth the money.
 The inspection helps protect your investment.
 It gives you the peace of mind that comes from knowing the true condition of the home.
-The home inspection also gives you a way to back out of the contract, if the inspector finds something you are unwilling to accept.
-So in a word, yes.
-They are necessary.

-3. When does the inspection usually take place?
+3. When does the process usually take place?

 4. Who pays for it?